Global

 where,

-cumulative temperature stress during the growth period under a certain
+represents the cumulative temperature stress during the growth period under a

-potential maximum value of the cumulative stress during the growth period.
+represents the potential maximum value of the cumulative stress during the

 (6)